What is Chicken Paprikash?

 - ½ cup sour cream

 - Use paper towels to dry the chicken thoroughly.
 Reducing the moisture content on the surface of the chicken is essential to get it to brown.

 - Sprinkle the chicken evenly with the salt and black pepper.

-- Heat a heavy bottomed pot over medium heat until hot.
+- Heat a heavy bottomed pot (such as a Dutch oven) over medium heat until hot.
 Add the olive oil and swirl to coat the pan.

 - When the pot is hot, add the chicken in a single layer, being careful not to overcrowd the pan.
 If they don’t all fit in your pan, divide the chicken into two batches.
 Leave the chicken undisturbed until golden brown (about 5-7 minutes).